Have you been inspired by the Dogs Catching Treats photo series and want to capture your own?

 I’m going to start with the drawbacks right away with this one though.

-A DSLR is heavier, you will have to hold it in your right hand in order to press the shutter, which likely means you have to throw the treat with your non-dominant hand.
+A DSLR is heavier, you will have to hold it in your dominant hand in order to press the shutter, which likely means you have to throw the treat with your non-dominant hand.

-Also, using a DSLR camera will likely be a frustrating experience for you if you don’t already understand the principles of photography and/or don’t know the camera you are going to use well.
+Also, using a DSLR camera can be a frustrating experience for you if you don’t already understand the principles of photography and/or don’t know the settings on the camera you are going to use well.

 Using a DSLR is likely to yield the most usable photos though.

-You can adjust the shutter speed to freeze the action, you can adjust the aperture to help keep your dog in focus, and you can adjust the ISO (and exposure compensation) to help keep the photo from being too dark (due to the other two settings).
+You can adjust the shutter speed to freeze the action (higher shutter speed), you can adjust the aperture to help keep your dog in focus (higher number decreases the chance of blurry focus), and you can adjust the ISO (and exposure compensation) to help keep the photo from being too dark (due to the other two settings).

 Everyone has different cameras and skill levels so I’m not even going to attempt to give any kind of camera lesson here.